-The ATV (Autonomous Transfer Vehicle) is an unmanned, non-reusable cargo spacecraft for delivering supplies an fuel to the International Space Station.
+The ATV (Autonomous Transfer Vehicle) is an uncrewed, non-reusable cargo spacecraft for delivering supplies an fuel to the International Space Station.

 Every 12 months the 20-tons ATV will haul 7.5 tons of cargo from its Kourou launch site in French Guiana to the Station 400 km above the Earth.
 An on board high precision navigation system will guide the ATV on a rendezvous trajectory towards ISS, where it will automatically dock with the Station's Russian service module.
 The ATV will remain there as a pressurized and integral part of the Station for up to six months until its final mission: a fiery one-way trip into the Earth's atmosphere to dispose of up to 6.5 tons of Station waste.

 The exterior is an eggshell-coloured cylinder, 10.3 meters long and 4.5 meters in diameter.
 The details of the ATV's structure are covered with an insulating foil layer on top of anti-meteorite panels.
 The X-shaped extended solar arrays provide power.
 Inside, the ATV consists of two modules, the propulsion spacecraft and the integrated cargo carrier which docks with the ISS.